chatwoot/docs/deployment/production/docker.md

   # Nginx strips out underscore in headers by default
   # Chatwoot relies on underscore in headers for API
-  # Make sure that the config is turned on.
+  # Make sure that the config is set to on.
   underscores_in_headers on;
   location /.well-known {
     alias /var/www/ssl-proof/chatwoot/.well-known;